anilchaurshiya22/Drools/README.md

-This is simple Drools Application using drools compiler It is very helpful for the drools beginner.
+This is simple drools application using spring boot and drools decision table